Travis Scott: The Scotts

-Aside from his solo musical career, Scott is also one-half of the alternative hip hop super-duo the Scotts, alongside his mentor and frequent collaborator, American musician Kid Cudi.
+Aside from his solo musical career, Scott is also one-half of the alternative hip-hop super-duo the Scotts, alongside his mentor and frequent collaborator, American musician Kid Cudi.
 They have currently been working on their debut collaborative effort since 2020, when the duo released the Billboard Hot 100 number one single, "The Scotts".
 In December 2022, Cudi revealed they were no longer working on the album, effectively announcing its cancellation.
+However in July 2023, Cudi stated the album "is [definitely] happening at some point."

 Film industry

 Scott made his theatrical debut in the 2021 film Gully as a movie store owner.
 He also contributed to the film's soundtrack but his song "Knife" was cut due to sampling issues, but was still featured briefly in the film.
 On August 2, 2021, Scott signed a movie production deal with A24.
-The same day he announced the completion of a draft for a film based on his upcoming fourth studio album Utopia.
+The same day he announced the completion of a draft for a film based on his then-upcoming fourth studio album Utopia, which would later be revealed to be Circus Maximus.